Lung Ngon Thubten Chokhor Ling

-Sacred Stupa for World Peace – Golok, Tibet
+Sacred Stupa for World Peace – Golog, Tibet

-Towards the end of the millennium, Orgyen Kusum Lingpa, his son Hungkar Dorje Rinpoche, and the monastic and lay communities of Thupten Chokor Ling monastery in Golok, as well as numerous people from all over the world and all walks of life, participated in the construction of the great stupa for world peace.
+Towards the end of the millennium, Orgyen Kusum Lingpa, his son Hungkar Dorje Rinpoche, and the monastic and lay communities of Lung Ngon Thubten Chokhor Ling Monastery in Golog, as well as numerous people from all over the world and all walks of life, participated in the construction of the great stupa for world peace.

 The stupa was completed in 1999 and dedicated during the year 2000.
 Inside the stupa are more than 1,000 sets of the Kanjur, the sacred scriptures of the Buddha.
 Each set of Kanjur contains 108 volumes, so there are a total of over 108,000 volumes of the words of the Buddha, the Sutras.
 In addition many other sacred texts such as the Rinchen Terzod, collections of the treasure teachings or termas, were also placed inside.